-Since winter is coming and weather is cooler and cooler, various soups can be found on our table in this time of year.
-And I often get “an order” from my hubby: ” Please, can we have something light and meatless for lunch today?!”I really don’t remember how many time we had a soup for lunch this summer, except Homemade Fresh Tomato Soup.
+Since winter is coming and the weather is cooler and cooler, various soups can be found on our table at this time of year.
+And I often get “an order” from my hubby: ” Please, can we have something light and meatless for lunch today?!”I really don’t remember how many times we had soup for lunch this summer, except Homemade Fresh Tomato Soup.
 I would publish the recipe for this one, but I forgot to write it down, so it will wait until next year.
-So I am so happy winter is coming, and we crave for warm and comforting food and this soup is the best.
+I am so happy winter is coming, and we crave warm and comforting food and this soup is the best.

 - 2 tablespoons butter